Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Abstract

 \section{Abstract}

-In this work, we consider a ‘cooperative’ multi-agent Markov decision process (MDP) involving $m (>1)$ agents, where all agents are aware of the system model.
-At each decision epoch, all the $m$ agents cooperatively select actions in order to maximize a common long-term objective.
-Since the number of actions grows exponentially in the number of agents, policy improvement is computationally expensive.
-Recent works have proposed using decentralized policy improvement in which each agent assumes that the decisions of the other agents are fixed and it improves its decisions unilaterally.
-Yet, in these works, exact values are computed.
-In our work, for cooperative multi-agent finite and infinite horizon discounted MDPs, we propose suitable approximate policy iteration algorithms, wherein we use approximate linear programming to compute the approximate value function and use decentralized policy improvement.
-Thus our algorithms can handle both large number of states as well as multiple agents.
-We provide theoretical guarantees for our algorithms and also demonstrate the performance of our algorithms on some numerical examples.
+In this work, we consider a ‘cooperative’ multi-agent Markov decision process (MDP) involving $m (>1)$ agents.
+At each decision epoch, all the $m$ agents independently select actions in order to maximize a common long-term objective.
+In the policy iteration process of multi-agent setup, the number of actions grows exponentially with the number of agents, incurring huge computational costs.
+Thus, recent works consider decentralized policy improvement, where each agent improves its decisions unilaterally, assuming that the decisions of the other agents are fixed.
+However, exact value functions are considered in the literature, which is computationally expensive for a large number of agents with high dimensional state-action space.
+Thus, we propose approximate decentralized policy iteration algorithms, using approximate linear programming with function approximation to compute the approximate value function for decentralized policy improvement.
+Further, we consider (both) cooperative multi-agent finite and infinite horizon discounted MDPs and propose suitable algorithms in each case.
+Moreover, we provide theoretical guarantees for our algorithms and also demonstrate their advantages over existing state-of-the-art algorithms in the literature.